-A Register of Interests for each Councillor is available on the Council's website via:

-Home Page > Council & Democracy > Committees & Councillors > Councillors > Councillors 2023 This information is available for public inspection at the Council's headquarters: 12 Strathkelvin Place, Kirkintilloch G66 ITJ.
+A Register of Interests for each Councillor is available on the Council's website.
+This information is available for public inspection at the Council's headquarters: 12 Strathkelvin Place, Kirkintilloch G66 ITJ.

 Annual Governance Statement

 What we are responsible for